Problems We Found With Detroit's Drinking Water

-For Hydroviv’s assessment of Detroit, Michigan drinking water, we collected water quality test data from their Consumer Confidence Report and the U.S. Environmental Protection Agency.
+For Hydroviv’s assessment of Detroit, Michigan drinking and tap water, we collected water quality test data from their Consumer Confidence Report and the U.S. Environmental Protection Agency.
 We cross referenced their water quality data with toxicity studies in scientific and medical literature.
 The water filters that we sell at Hydroviv are optimized to filter out contaminants that are found in Detroit’s drinking water.

 Where Does Detroit Source Its Drinking Water?

 Detroit sources its drinking water from three different surface water intakes.
 Two of these intakes are from the Detroit River and one is from Lake Huron.
 The water is then treated by one of five treatment facilities operated by the Great Lakes Water Authority.
 The report also stated that Detroit Water and Sewage Department works with other government organizations to determine susceptibility to contamination and watershed management.

 In recent years, Detroit has had a problem with lead in drinking water.
 Lead enters Detroit's Tap Water through old lead service pipes and lead-containing plumbing.10% of sites that were tested for lead had concentrations over 4 parts per billion.
 Environmental Protection Agency, Center for Disease Control, and American Academy of Pediatrics all recognize that there is no safe level of lead for children.
 Additionally, these measurements may not be a true indication of your tap water if your home has lead plumbing or lead fixtures.
 Treated water leaving the plant may be in compliance with loose EPA standards, but could become contaminated once it enters older infrastructure.
 Houses built before 1986 were most likely built with lead plumbing and lead fixtures.
 Lead exposure can cause developmental issues, lowered IQ, and damages to the kidneys and brain.